-Hearing impairments may have various causes.
-This article will 1st differentiate between conductive hearing loss and sensorineural hearing loss.
+Hearing impairments have various causes.
+This article will first differentiate between conductive hearing loss and sensorineural hearing loss.

-The 1st stems from damage to the middle ear, which prevents the proper transmission of sound.
+The first stems from damage to the middle ear, which prevents the proper transmission of sound.
 With conductive hearing loss, the relevant stimulus, the sound, does not reach the hearing organ.
-With sensorineural hearing loss, however, the hearing organ is damaged: Sound does reach the inner ear but cannot be processed fully or at all, or sound might not be forwarded properly.
+With sensorineural hearing loss, however, the hearing organ is damaged, so sound does reach the inner ear but cannot be processed fully or at all, or sound might not be forwarded properly.

-Due to the extensive and differing issues that the 2 disorders encompass, this article concentrates on sensorineural hearing loss and the inner ear as an organ.
+Due to the extensive and differing issues that the two disorders encompass, this article concentrates on sensorineural hearing loss and the inner ear as an organ.

 Rinne and Weber: Middle Ear or Inner Ear?

-For the detection of pathogenesis in the inner ear, 2 classic methods of audiometry are available.
+For the detection of pathogenesis in the inner ear, two classic methods of audiometry are available.
 Both hearing examinations use a tuning fork.

 The vibrating tuning fork is placed on the midline of the patient’s head.
 Healthy individuals hear the bone-conducted sound equally on both sides.
-In patients with unilateral hearing impairment, 2 possibilities exist:
+In patients with unilateral hearing impairment, two possibilities exist:

-- The sound is perceived only/more loudly on the affected side: conductive hearing loss/damage to the middle ear.
+- The sound is perceived only or more loudly by the affected ear: conductive hearing loss/damage to the middle ear.

-- The sound is perceived only/more loudly by the unaffected ear: sensorineural hearing loss.
+- The sound is perceived only or more loudly by the unaffected ear: sensorineural hearing loss.